Shopify/krane/README.md

 - `--template-dir=DIR`: Used to set the deploy directory.
 Set `$ENVIRONMENT` instead to use `config/deploy/$ENVIRONMENT`.
 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
 For example, `kubernetes-deploy my-app cluster1 --bindings=color=blue,size=large` will expose `color` and `size`.
 - `--no-prune`: Skips pruning of resources that are no longer in your Kubernetes template set.
 Not recommended, as it allows your namespace to accumulate cruft that is not reflected in your deploy directory.
+- `--max-watch-seconds=seconds`: Raise a timeout error if it takes longer than _seconds_ for any resource to deploy.

 ### Using templates and variables